gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Enable x-forwarded-host header validation | ENABLE_X_FORWARDED_HOST_VALIDATION | If `true`, x-forwarded-host validation will be performed, allowing letters, digits, hypens (-), underscores (_) and dots (.).
 As well as it validates hostname length.
 Add the content security policy headers to the response |ENABLE_FRAME_ANCESTORS_CSP_HEADERS | If `true`,  Approuter will include the content security policy (CSP) header using subaccount trusted domains with frame-ancestors policy.
 Time cache value for frame ancestors CSP header | FRAME_ANCESTORS_CSP_HEADER_CACHE_TIME | Time in seconds for the frame ancestors CSP header to be cached.
 The default value is 300 seconds.
+Store backend session cookies in external session store | STORE_SESSION_COOKIES_IN_EXTERNAL_SESSION_STORE | If `true`, the application router will store backend session cookies in an external session store in the service-to-application-router flow.
+In this case the "ARBE" cookie will not be returned to the calling service.
 **Note:** all those environment variables are optional.